hudson-and-thames/arbitragelab/README.md

 and meticulous attention to detail, have not only enriched our project but also set a high standard for excellence.
 We deeply appreciate your hard work and commitment to making ArbitrageLab a success.

+A special thank you to Dirk for the quality time and deep insights you have dedicated to enhancing our business.
+Your expertise and motivational efforts were, and continue to be invaluable.
+We greatly appreciate your commitment and enthusiastic support.
+We couldn't have asked for a better Start-Up Advisor!

 Core Contributions
 * [Hansen Pei](https://www.linkedin.com/in/hansen-pei-0949691b3/)
 * [Yefeng Wang]